vishnuweb-a/learn-new/README.md

 # learn-new
-now i am learning the git and its application
+now i am learning the git and its application. i am vishnu bhardwaj